Nonlinear model reduction for slow-fast stochastic systems near unknown invariant manifolds: Fast-slow SDEs with slow nonlinear manifolds

-We discuss in sec.\ref{s:ATLASconstruction} how $\tau(\sovar_0)$ may be estimated from observations of short trajectories.
-We assume throughout that $\tau(\sovar_0)$ can be chosen to be the same at all locations $\sovar_0$: we simply denote it as $\tau$, and is assumed as given.
-By {\it{stochastic averaging}}, in these coordinates, the {\bf{reduced}} stochastic dynamics on the slow variables is obtained by averaging the drift and diffusion terms by this quasi-equilibrium distribution (see \cref{s:average-coeff-obs} in \cref{appx:averaging}), leading to reduced SDEs
+We discuss in sec.\ref{s:ATLASconstruction} how $\tau(\mzIC)$ may be estimated from observations of short trajectories.
+We assume throughout, but only in order to simplify the presentation, that $\tau(\mzIC)$ can be chosen to be the same at all locations $\mzIC$: we simply denote it as $\tau$, and is assumed as given.
+By {\it{stochastic averaging}}, in these coordinates, the {\bf{reduced}} stochastic dynamics on the slow variables is obtained by averaging the drift and diffusion terms by this quasi-equilibrium distribution, leading to reduced SDEs

 similar to those in \cref{e:reduced-par}.
 These SDEs may be viewed in intrinsic coordinates, or in Cartesian coordinates in the ambient space $\mathbb{R}^D$, with $\sovar_t\in\mathbb{R}^D$ but on \IMmth, $b\in\mathbb{R}^D$ a vector field on \IMmth, and $H\in\mathbb{R}^{D\times d}$ acting on a Wiener process $U_t$ in $\mathbb{R}^d$.